 And although you will invariably have more arguments in the future, it’s vital to remember that this person you are currently in conflict with is someone you love.

-Final Thoughts on How to Keep Your Cool During a Difficult Conversation
+Final Thoughts on How to Stay Calm During a Relationship Disagreement

 Having partner conflicts may be unavoidable.